Diana Matheson: 2003–2006: Early career

-Team Strømmen, 2008–2010
+2008–2010: Team Strømmen

-Diana Matheson played the second half of the 2008 season in Oslo, Norway, with Team Strømmen, becoming a runner-up in the Toppserien league and also in the annual Cup competition.
-She rejoined the same club for the 2009 season running from April to October, and for the first half of 2010 until national team duties called her away.
-She can be seen in a video made by her Norwegian team.
+Matheson played the second half of the 2008 season in Norway with Team Strømmen, finishing as a runner-up in both the Toppserien and the national cup competition.
+She rejoined the club for the 2009 season and for the first half of 2010, before national team duties took her away.
+She finished her time in Oslo with 32 appearances and 11 goals.